qtile/qtile/docs/manual/config/index.rst

     * - variable
       - default
       - description
-    * - follow_mouse_focus
+    * - auto_fullscreen
-      - False
+      - True
-      - Controls whether or not focus follows the mouse around as it moves across windows in a layout.
+      - If a window requests to be fullscreen, it is automatically fullscreened.
+Set this to false if you only want windows to be fullscreen if you ask them to be.
     * - bring_front_click
       - False
       - When clicked, should the window be brought to the front or not.
 (This